I understand that the decision to enter therapy can be a difficult one. Here are some questions that are commonly asked by prospective clients.

 Insurance companies, while off-setting some of the costs associated with therapy for clients, may impose obstacles to clients getting the full breadth of help needed.
 Depending on the plan, companies may require clients to get pre-authorization and may cap the maximum number of sessions allowed.
 Most notably, using insurance benefits means that you have to be diagnosed with a mental health disorder that then stays in your permanent health record.
 This is especially problematic for someone with no significant mental health history who wants to learn better ways to handle stress or communicate with their partner, or for children who are going through a difficult, yet temporary, transition.

 In order to be able to provide therapy in the way that I feel is most ethical and helpful to my clients, I do not take insurance.
-However, I do provide clients with invoice statements they can submit to their insurance if they wish to access out of network benefits.
+However, I can submit statements to your insurance under Out of Network benefits so that you are reimbursed for a portion of each session.
 Please note though that these statements do require a mental health diagnosis in order to be reimbursed.

 I want my child to participate in therapy, but I share custody with my former spouse.
 Can I just give consent since I am the parent paying for sessions?